S-M-Creations/Sentiment-Analysis-of-Transliterated-Social-Media-Comments-using-Python/README.md

 A **pie chart** visualizes the sentiment distribution, showing you how people feel overall about the content.

 ---
-## How to Create YouTube & Twitter API from RapidAPI
+## How to Create YouTube & Twitter API from RapidAPI and storing them

 ### Step 1: Create YouTube API Key from Google Cloud